 Call UHI servicedesk on 01463 279150 or internal 150

-The analyst will guide you to install the Remote Assistance software
+The analyst will guide you to install the remote assistance software from the main LIS page

 - Once installed, open the software